 Taking the time to know your style definition is essential to creating a cohesive look in your home.
-It’s so important that I’m creating an entire course (which will be available April 28th) to walk you through the steps of defining your signature style and how to take your definition and implement it in your home.
+It's so important that I've created an entire course to walk you through the steps of defining your signature style and how to take your definition and implement it in your home.

 With so many resources available to us these days (hello Pinterest) it's really easy to fall into the trap of inspiration overload.
 We are inundated with photos of beautiful spaces and if you're anything like me, it is difficult to decide which ideas to implement in your own home cause you like all of it!

 Having your defined color palette and your style definition will help you focus when it comes to gathering inspiration, but beyond that you need to set some limits when it comes to gathering ideas.

 Ideas are just plain no good without any action and so I challenge you to stop gathering ideas, edit your pinterest boards down to only the best of the best ideas and start taking action!
 (And this is another concept we cover in detail in my online decorating course!)

 Calling all DIY decorators!!!
 I promise decorating doesn’t have to be so overwhelming and time consuming.
 In my free on-demand decorating class I’ll teach you 3 easy steps to decorate any room in your home. >> Get instant access here.

 4 | You Haven't Purged To Make Room For Your Evolving Style